spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 3. Click **Web Identity** near the top of the page.

-4. For **Identity provider**, choose the identity provider that you created in AWS in the previous section.
+4. For **Identity provider**, choose the identity provider that you created in AWS.
+The identity provider will be your Discovery Provider FQDN followed by `:aud`, such as `oidc-discovery.example.org:aud`.

 5. For **Audience**, choose the audience you specified in the identity provider: `mys3`.

 6. Click **Next: Permissions**.

 7. Search for the policy that you created in the previous section: `oidc-federation-test-policy`.
 Click the check box next to that policy and then click **Next: Tags**.
+(Don't click the name of the policy.)

 8. Click **Next: Review** to skip the **Add Tags** screen.

-9. Type a name for the IAM role such as `oidc-federation-test-role`, a description if desired, and click **Create role**.
+9. Type the name `oidc-federation-test-role` for the IAM role and click **Create role**.

 ## Add the SPIFFE ID to the IAM Role